OpenBB-finance/OpenBB/website/content/terminal/reference/forex/ta/stoch.md

 ---
 title: stoch
-description: The page provides detailed information about the Stochastic Oscillator trading tool.
+description: "The page provides detailed information about the Stochastic Oscillator" trading tool.
 It describes the principles of operation, situations of overbought and oversold conditions, and offers instructions for its usage.
 It also specifies parameters and their functionality, including time periods of fastk, slowd, and